deeplearning4j/deeplearning4j/gettingstarted.md

 which will import the source and set everything up.

-### <a name="next">Next Steps: MNIST and Running Examples</a>

-Then take a look at the [MNIST tutorial](../mnist-tutorial.html).
-If you have a clear idea of how deep learning works and know what you want it to do, go straight to our section on [custom datasets](../customdatasets.html).

 ### <a name="trouble">Troubleshooting</a>

 * If you have installed DL4J in the past and now see the examples throwing errors, run a git clone on [ND4J](http://nd4j.org/getstarted.html) in the same root directory as DL4J; run a clean Maven install within ND4J; install DL4J again; run a clean Maven install within DL4J, and see if that fixes things.